htruong/ezpi4me/README.md

 the ME on your computer with me_cleaner.
 Just run some simple commands and connect 6 wires on a Raspberry Pi.

-As a hacker said, "you need to make it easy for us mere morals, man."
+This is after a person said, "you need to make it easy for us mere morals, man."

 Instructions
 --